 If your know that your email contains valuable, well-researched content that will benefit a recipient, your preheader is a good place to shout about it and spread the word.

 Love them or hate them, emojis are still an obsession.
-Like the subject line, preheader text can be enhanced with a simple emoticon - in this case, a palm tree - as it is a guaranteed way to grab a subscriber's attention.
+Like the subject line, preheader text can be enhanced with a simple emoji – in this case, clapping hands – as it is a guaranteed way to grab a subscriber’s attention.
 Take note, emojis are a great accompaniment to fun, creative copy that shows a bit of imagination.

 “You chase something, it runs away.”
 Being a bit cryptic is a tried and tested way of driving intrigue and curiosity, making a recipient want to find out more.